concinim/wh-acd/index.md

 For more information, see [Hypothetical](wh-acd?topic=wh-acd-hypothetical_detection#hypothetical_detection)

+### Concept Disambiguation
+{: #disambiguation}

+Determines the validity of UMLS concepts detected in a document.

+For more information, see [Disambiguation](wh-acd?topic=wh-acd-concept_disambiguation#concept_disambiguation)

 ### Turn Key Annotators
 {: #turnKeyAnnotators}

-Prebuilt annotators targeted at specific medical domains.
+ACD provides a set of prebuilt annotators targeted at specific medical domains.

 * [Allergy](wh-acd?topic=wh-acd-allergies#allergies)
 * [Cancer](wh-acd?topic=wh-acd-cancer#cancer)